Last updated on August 2nd, 2018 at 02:33 pm

 - How would you work with children from orphanage?

-What would you do if a student shared with you their suicide plans?
+- What would you do if a student shared with you their suicide plans?
 (The answer depends on your attitude.
 You may suggest visiting the psychologist, or another specialist, but you may also suggest trying to talk to them on your own, showing them that life can be great again, trying to convince them to not give up yet.
-The key is to be an emotional support for them.)
+The key is to represent an emotional support, someone they can rely on.)

 - One of your students told you they were gay.
 How would you react?